ytiurin/tetris/README.md

 ## Leaderboard

-I also made a small microservice to store best scores coming from the [play page](https://ytiurin.github.io/tetris/).
+I also made a simple microservice to store best scores coming from the [play page](https://ytiurin.github.io/tetris/).
 You can see a list of monthly leaders after every play round.